 Motion Analysis provides you accurate simulation and analysis on the effects of motion elements (including forces, springs, dampers, and friction) on an assembly.
 Motion Analysis uses computationally strong kinematic solvers, and accounts for material properties as well as mass and inertia in the computations.
-You can also use Motion Analysis option to graph simulation results for further analysis.
+You can also use Motion Analysis to plot simulation results for further analysis.

-As a general rule of thumb, you may use Animation to create presentation-worthy animations for motion that does not require accounting for mass or gravity; use Basic Motion to create presentation-worthy approximate simulations of motion that account for mass, collisions, or gravity; and use Motion Analysis to run computationally strong simulations that take the physics of the assembly motion into account.
+As general rule of thumb, you may use Animation to create presentation-worthy animations for motion that does not require accounting for mass or gravity; use Basic Motion to create presentation-worthy approximate simulations of motion that account for mass, collisions, or gravity; and use Motion Analysis to run computationally strong simulations that take the physics of the assembly motion into consideration.
 Motion Analysis is the most computationally intensive of the three options.
-The better your understanding of the physics of the motion you require, the better your results.
-You can use Motion Analysis to run impact analysis studies to understand component response to different types of forces.

 Both Animation and Basic Motion are available in core SolidWorks.
 Motion Analysis is only available with the SolidWorks Motion add-in to SolidWorks.
-Before using this book, you are encouraged to check with your system administrator to make sure the Motion module has been installed and ready for your use.
+Before using this book, you are encouraged to check with your system administrator to make sure the Motion module has been installed.

-Symbol Name Function Calculate Calculates the current simulation.
+Symbol Name Function Calculates the current simulation.
 If you alter the simulation, you must recalculate it before replaying.
 Play from start Reset components and play the simulation.
 Use after simulation has been calculated.
 Play Play the simulation beginning at the current timebar location.
 Stop Stop the animation. $\Rightarrow$ Playback mode: Play from beginning to end once.
-Normal (D) Playback mode: Loop Continuous play, from beginning to end then loop to beginning and continue playing. $\Leftrightarrow$ Playback mode: Continuous play, from beginning to end, then reverse-play from Reciprocal end to beginning.
+Normal 4 Playback mode: Continuous play, from beginning to end then loop to beginning and Loop continue playing. $\Leftrightarrow$ Playback mode: Continuous play, from beginning to end, then reverse-play from Reciprocal end to beginning.
 Save animation Save the animation as an AVI movie file.
-Animation wizard Allow to quickly create rotate model, explode or collapse animation. \$\frac{1}{2} Auto key Click to automatically place a new key when you move or change components.
-Click again to toggle this option. ♦+ Add/update key Click to add a new key or update properties of an existing key.
+Animation wizard Allow to quickly create rotate model, explode or collapse animation. ₩ Auto key Click to automatically place a new key when you move or change components.
+Click again to toggle this option. ◇ + Add/update key Click to add a new key or update properties of an existing key.
 3 Motor Create a motor for motion analysis.
 33 Spring Add a spring between two components.
-Of the second Damper Add a damper between two components.
-Force Create a force for motion analysis. ŏ Contact Create a 3D contact between selected components. Ö Gravity Add gravity to the motion study. " ~ Results and graphs Calculate results and graphs.
-Motion study Define motion study solution parameters. properties ^ 8 Collapse Collapse the MotionManager window.
-MotionManager
+ON.
+Damper Add a damper between two components.
+Force Create a force for motion analysis. ŏ Contact Create a 3D contact between selected components.
+9 Gravity Add gravity to the motion study. ٧ ٢ Results and graphs Calculate results and create graphs.
+Motion study properties Define motion study solution parameters.
+8 Collapse MotionManager Collapse the MotionManager window.